Frequently Asked Questions...

-Complete the family page from the enrolment package as this is a great quick reference for staff when in the room and shows the children their family reflected in this new environment.
+Complete the Getting to know your child form as this is a great quick reference for staff when in the room and shows the children their family reflected in this new environment.

 Call….when you do leave your child for the first time, remember to ring and find out how they are going.
 The staff are happy to share any information with you during the day and this is usually a better solution than worrying about them when they are fine!

 Bring in any familiar items that we can use to provide comfort, this may be more photos, a soft toy, mum’s scarf, dad’s jumper, the grow bag they sleep in at home…anything is useful.

 The services are registered and approved for the child care subsidy.
 This means that you may be entitled to fee reductions off your daily fees or tax rebates.
 Before commencing child care you must call the Family Assistance office on 13 61 50 and ask to “be assessed for child care benefit”, the customer reference numbers (CRN) for the family assistance office are included on your child’s enrolment form and we will match this in the online database, you need to be sure which parent your child is linked to for child care benefit and provide parent dates of birth as well.